 Then come join us at CIC’s Interfaith Digital Dialogue!

 Meet someone from another faith.
 Experience a virtual conversation turning into a real learning experience.
-Let an initial meeting become a meaningful relationship.
+Let an initial meeting become a meaningful relationship and expand your spiritual horizons.

 Sign up here – https://form.jotform.com/201633653984158

-Given the necessity of social distancing during the summer of 2020, CIC aims to continue its goals of increasing religious literacy, building empathy, and facilitating interfaith encounters through the CIC Interfaith Digital Dialogues.
+Given the necessity of social distancing, the CIC aims to continue its goals of increasing religious literacy, building empathy, and facilitating interfaith encounters through the CIC Interfaith Digital Dialogues.
 This program pairs interested participants with peers from another faith tradition in order to have a virtual “coffee date” and get to learn about one another’s faith traditions.
 By signing up, you are indicating your interest in being paired with a peer for conversations about your religious traditions.
 Anyone is welcome to participate in this dialogue, but minors require parental permission.

 Once you sign up, you will be sent contact information for a dialogue partner from a different faith tradition.
 It will be up to you and your partner to set up a time to talk for 30-60 minutes.
 You can speak by Zoom, Google Meet, WhatsApp, phone, etc. When you engage in dialogue it is important to keep in mind the following Digital Dialogue Norms in order to have a fruitful and compassionate conversation: